How to Plant, Grow, and Care for Impatiens Walleriana

 In frost-free regions, busy Lizzie is an herbaceous perennial.
 Elsewhere, it’s considered a half-hardy annual.
 Its natural preference is a Mediterranean climate type.
 The plant is part of the Balsaminaceae, which is comprised of flowering plants of the Impatiens and Hydrocera species.

 The name “walleriana” was crafted to honor Horace Waller (1833-1896).
 A contemporary of Victorian explorer David Livingstone, Waller was a British missionary.
-He spent much time in Africa, and was known to be an anti-slavery activist in that era.
+He spent much time in Africa, and was known as an anti-slavery activist in that era.

 Sometimes referred to as shade impatiens, Impatiens walleriana is one of many flowering plants in its species.
 Some 500 species fall into the Balsaminaceae family, with this and New Guinea impatiens (Impatiens hawkeri) being some of the best known.